helan0811/iEDI-progect/README.txt

 5. Downlad all the data from https://github.com/helan0811/iEDI-progect/data.

-6. Run PFS.r with R softwave to generate all results of all the input datas.
+6. Run statistic.r with R softwave to generate all results of all the input datas.